damms005/laravel-multipay/README.md

 When user is done with the transaction on the payment handler's end (either successfully paid, or declined transaction), user is redirected back to `/api/payment/completed`.

-If there are additional steps you want to take upon successful payment, listen for the `ASuccessfulPaymentWasMade` event.
-It will be fired whenever a successful payment occurs.
+If there are additional steps you want to take upon successful payment, listen for `SuccessfulLaravelCahierPaymentEvent`.
+It will be fired whenever a successful payment occurs, with its corresponding `Payment` model.

-## Supported payment handlers
+## Supported Payment Handlers

-Currently, this package supports the following online payment processors/handler
+Currently, this package supports the following online payment processors/handlers

 -   [Paystack](https://paystack.com)
 -   [Flutterwave](https://flutterwave.com)